 Mike Penna first sat down behind a microphone in 2003 when he began co-hosting the popular Saturday morning “Equine Forum” talk show.
 In 2005, Mike and the late Pete Kules established the Horse Racing Radio Network (HRRN).
 In addition to producing the “Equine Forum” every week, the duo started traveling to racetracks around the country, providing fans with live coverage of many of the nation’s biggest races.
 Mike is currently President of HRRN and also serves as the anchor for many of its broadcasts.

-In early 2011, Mike and HRRN received an Eclipse Award for coverage of the 2010 Breeders’ Cup World Championships and in 2013 was honored with the prestigious Old Hilltop Award by the Maryland Jockey Club.
+Mike and HRRN have received two Eclipse Award's for coverage of the 2010 and 2019 Breeders’ Cup World Championships respectively.
+In 2013, Mike was honored with the prestigious Old Hilltop Award by the Maryland Jockey Club.
 In 2019, HRRN received the heralded Sovereign Award from the Canadian Jockey Club in recognition of outstanding coverage of the 159th Queen's Plate and the coveted Charles W. Engelhard award given by the KTOB.

 Each year HRRN broadcasts more than 100 major thoroughbred stakes races including the Kentucky Derby, Preakness, Belmont Stakes and Breeders’ Cup.